c0rnkrump3t/Virtualization/Instructions.md

 mvn yamcs:run
 ```

-Once the server is up and running, checck the terminal for a line that looks like this:
+Once the server is up and running, check the terminal for a line that looks like this:

 ![[Pasted image 20220615223348.png]]
 (*Note: You can always use `ctrl+f` on the `termianl` to find something in this case `8090`*)